 - Appropriate Resting Periods.
-There are both federal and state laws in place that determine the amount of time a truck driver must rest between shifts.
-These laws are meant to help prevent driver fatigue — which is often attributed as a cause in trucking accidents — and promote safe driving.
+Both federal and state laws determine the amount of time a truck driver must rest between shifts.
+These laws exist to help prevent driver fatigue and promote safe driving.

 - Proper Loading of Cargo.
 As improper handling of cargo is one of the main causes of trucking accidents above, obviously not all drivers and/or companies are following the laws regarding the proper loading of cargo.
 Regardless of the cargo, even if it does not seem that dangerous, accidents caused by improperly loaded or unbalanced cargo can still be detrimental and potentially involve several other drivers.

 - Insurance.
-Truck drivers are required by law to carry a different kind of insurance.
-It all depends on the type of cargo they are transporting.
-There are many different types of insurance that a trucker must have actually; it is up to both the driver and the company they work for to ensure that all trucks have the proper insurance.
+By law, a truck driver may need many different types of insurance.
+It depends on the type of cargo being transported.
+It is up to both the driver and the company they work for to ensure that all trucks have the proper insurance.

-Our Philadelphia Truck Accident Lawyer Helps Victims Recover Damages
+Our Truck Accident Attorney Helps Victims Recover Damages

 If you have been injured or have suffered the wrongful death of a loved one due to the negligence of a truck driver, then you have the right to file a personal injury claim.
 Further, the company the trucker works for can potentially be held liable as well.
 If this is the case, it is highly recommended that you seek legal counsel, especially if the trucking company is a larger corporation.
 Larger companies usually have a retainer of powerful lawyers on their side whose sole job is to ensure the company pays little to nothing to an injured victim.